imagej/imagej.github.io/pages/How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate.md

-There is just one thing to know: Once you computed the numerical value of your feature, you need to store it in the {% include github content='TODO' %} .
+There is just one thing to know: Once you computed the numerical value of your feature, you need to store it in the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/FeatureModel.java' label='FeatureModel' %}
+.
 The feature model is a part of the main model.

 It works like a 2D Map: